 Why Supplier Master Data Governance, part 2 of 2

-In part 1 of this series (see part 1 of 2 here), we introduced Supplier Master Data Governance, why a problem exists within supplier data, the different types of supplier data, and the “views” associated with supplier data.
+In part 1 of this series, we introduced Supplier Master Data Governance, why a problem exists within supplier data, the different types of supplier data, and the “views” associated with supplier data.
 Here we want to dig deeper into why Supplier MDM is needed, the Data Governance building blocks, and the Requirements for Success.

 SUPPLIER MASTER DATA MANAGEMENT: WHY IS IT NEEDED?

 Data management needs to vary by the type of supplier content.
 Transactional data volume continually grows in size; however, the type of content within doesn’t change.
 Master supplier data rarely changes, except in the case of mergers, acquisitions, etc. Similarly, the domain data is stable, unless in the case of internal reorganization, M&A activity, system consolidation, etc.

 In contrast, however, supplier relationship data, and the corresponding metadata, is highly fluid and constantly changing.
 And this is where poor data management and governance can quickly and easily lead to poor data.
 Envision multiple duplicated instances of a supplier within the ERP systems, with little insight as to why or how.
 Additionally, the corresponding metadata is often a patchwork of content sources, with no distinct base record to rely on, or an ability to leverage effectively.
 And finally, supplier relationship data is commonly confused with supplier master data.
 All of these result in differing views of the same core data across different uses – resulting in less effective, and potentially inaccurate, business decisions which harm organizational performance.